nospaceships/node-yara/README.md

  * Value of a meta field is cut off at the first colon
  * Documentation errors

+## Version 2.2.0 - 11/06/2019

+ * Upgrade nan to 2.14.x and add support for Node.js 12.x
+ * Get rid of all deprecation warnings

 # License

 Copyright (c) 2018 NoSpaceships Ltd <hello@nospaceships.com>